systematicmedicine/SomaticCODEC/README.md

 * Other file paths should not need to be modified, regardless of chosen repository name.

 #### Activate tmux and docker
+Note that use of tmux is optional for local devices.

 * Build docker

 ```bash